StewartLynch/CTPicker_SwiftUI/README.md

 - SwiftUI
 ### YouTube Video

 Watch this video to see installation and use as described below.
+Additional tips for adding more than one CTPickerView to a SwiftUI view is also presented in the video.

 Coming soon

+#### The Starting Example

 The best way to explain how to implement CTPicker is to work through an example  of how to add CTPicker to a view containing a single TextField.
 The example is a TextField that asks the user to enter a food item.